safzanpirani/voicewin/README.md

 ### Streaming Mode (Deepgram Streaming)
 Transcribes in real-time as you speak - text appears immediately.
 Best used with **Toggle** hotkey mode.

+> **Note:** Streaming mode adds a trailing space after each transcript chunk to separate words.
+Some applications (especially terminals, code editors, and certain text fields) may strip trailing whitespace from clipboard paste.
+If words are running together, try:
+> - Using **Batch Mode** instead (more reliable for these apps)
+> - Adjusting your terminal/editor settings to preserve trailing spaces
+> - Using a different target application

 ## AI Enhancement

 Enable AI Enhancement to automatically polish your transcriptions using Groq's LLM API: